World Chess Championship 1960

 A World Chess Championship was played between Mikhail Botvinnik and Mikhail Tal in Moscow from March 15 to May 7, 1960.
 Botvinnik was the reigning champion, after winning the World Chess Championship 1958, while Tal qualified by winning the Candidates tournament.
 Tal won by a margin of 4 points.

+Zonals

+The 1958 USSR Chess Championship was a zonal, with the first four finishers qualifying for the 1958 Interzonal.
+The final leading scores were Tal 12½/18, Petrosian 12, Bronstein 11½ and Averbakh 11 qualifying; ahead of Boris Spassky and Lev Polugaevsky on 10½.
+Spassky had a strong position against Tal in the final round, but pushed too hard for a win, and lost.

+The 1957/8 US Chess Championship was a zonal, with the first two finishers qualifying.
+The final leading scores were Bobby Fischer on 10½/13, Samuel Reshevsky on 9½ and James Sherwin on 9.
+Reshevsky declined his invitation to the interzonal, so the qualifiers were Fischer and Sherwin.

 1958 Interzonal tournament

 An interzonal chess tournament was held in Portorož, SR Slovenia, SFR Yugoslavia, in August and September 1958.
 The top six finishers qualified for the Candidates Tournament.

 Before the final round, the leaders were: (1st) Tal 13; (2nd–3rd) Gligoric, Petrosian 12½ (though Petrosian had the bye in the last round); (4th) Benko 12; (5th–6th) Fischer, Bronstein 11½; (7th–10th) Olafsson, Averbakh, Szabo, Pachman 11.
 In the final round Fischer had black against Gligoric; while Bronstein, Olafsson, Szabo and Pachman had relatively weaker opponents.
 Feeling he was forced to play for a win, Fischer played the risky but double-edged Goteborg variation of the Sicilian Najdorf.
 Later, while the Gligoric–Fischer game was in a critical position with Fischer having some advantage, Fischer saw that Bronstein was unexpectedly losing to Cardoso.
 So Fischer accepted a draw, qualifying for the Candidates.
 Of the players on 11 points, only Olafsson won, joining Fischer in the last two qualifying positions.